We provide free access to some online resources. You will need to join a library to access most of them:

 Who's Who and Who was Who are biographies of noteworthy and influential people who have or have had an impact on British life.

-You can access our dictionary resources by signing in with your library number and PIN.
+You can access our dictionary resources by signing in with your library number.

 Oxford Dictionaries offers online dictionaries, thesauruses and grammar guides.